 The Department of Education Professional Development Protocol requires that all administrators write a professional development goal annually that reflects the needs of current year student assessment data The Goal should be tied to the School Improvement Plan and the district improvement plan (strategic plan).
-The PDP counts as 150% of each administrator's total evaluation.
+The PDP counts as 15020% of each administrator's total evaluation.

-Section 1-steps 1-4 Complete self-assessment and reach consensus on areas of focus with supervisor prior to the end of the first nine week grading period.
+Self Assessment (found in PEARS) Section 1-steps 1-4 Complete self-assessment and reach consensus on areas of focus with supervisor prior to the end of the first nine week grading period.

-Section II: Step 1-(Complete prior to the end of the first nine week grading period).
+Section II: Step 1 (Goal Statements Complete prior to the end of the first nine week grading period.).

-Student Needs Goal Statement (Administrators must write a goal that addresses a need based on current state assessment, School Improvement Plan data, or district data).
+Student Achievement Goal: Student Needs Goal Statement (Administrators must write a goal that addresses a need based on current state assessment, School Improvement Plan data, or district data).
+What is your expectation of student achievement as a result of your intended professional development?
+(Identify specific student achievement information/data that indicates the need for improvement.)

-Administrator Needs Goal Statement (The administrator goal statement should identify administrator needs to ensure that the student performance goal is met).
+Administrator Needs Goal Statement Performance Goal: (The administrator goal statement should identify administrator needs to ensure that the student performance goal is met).
+What practice(s) do you plan to develop/enhance in order to meet your stated student achievement and/or individual professional growth goal?